heusalagroup/fi.hg.core/README.md

-# typescript
+# @sendanor/typescript

-Our enterprise library for TypeScript
+Our enterprise library for TypeScript.